Latteralus/MCPHR/plan.md

   - Host your Express server (if used) on Heroku, Render, AWS, etc.
   - Use a managed PostgreSQL service for production data.
 - **Security**:
-  - For purely local usage in the browser, data is stored inside the user’s browser.
+  - For purely local usage in the browser, data is stored inside the user's browser.
 Not recommended for sensitive production data without encryption or a secure server.

 ## Future Expansion